johnno1962/injectionforxcode/README.md

-Stop Press: Injection now learns how to build files in your project using an "xcodebuild -dry-run" so you should no longer have to edit the bundle project to take into account header include paths.
-It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)
+Stop Press: Injection now learns how to build files in your project using an "xcodebuild -dry-run" so you should no longer have to edit the bundle project to take into account header include paths for files in your main project.
+Injections works for 64bit OSX and iOS projects in the simulator and on the device.

 A quick demonstration video/tutorial of Injection in action is available here: